 Afterwards, wander around the charming campus of Trinity, which dates back to 1592 and boasts an impressive list of alumni including Bram Stoker, Oscar Wilde and Jonathan Swift.
 The Front Square and Campanile are a delight, while the college also houses the modern

 Science Gallery, and the Douglas Hyde Gallery, with changing contemporary art exhibitions.

-The cemetery itself was opened in 1832 and the meticulously kept records of its 1.5million burials are a boon to historians and genealogists – in fact, you could say a visit here will give you an intriguing look into the birth of the nation.
+Glasnevin Cemetery is a treasure trove of records accounting for 1.5million burials – in fact, you could say a visit here will give you an intriguing look into the birth of the nation.

 The Courtyard, Dublin Castle